 - Upstream – these operations include the exploration for, and production of, crude oil, natural gas, synthetic oil and bitumen;

 - Downstream – this segment consists of the transportation and refining of crude oil, blending of refined products and the distribution and marketing of those products; and

 - Chemical – this consists of the manufacturing and marketing of various petrochemicals.

 As noted earlier, XOM is a controlling shareholder.
 Looking through IMO’s FY2021 Form 10-K, we see just how closely these companies are intertwined.

-IMO, for example, relies upon its research and development organizations and those of XOM, with whom IMO conducts shared research.
+Imperial Oil, for example, relies upon its research and development organizations and those of XOM, with whom IMO conducts shared research.

 Several of IMO’s incumbent Directors and Executive Officers also own common shares or restricted stock units in IMO and XOM.

 IMO’s ‘Long-term business outlook’ is also based on XOM’s Outlook for Energy.
 This outlook is used to help inform IMO’s long-term business strategies and investment plans.